Nicholas Budgen

-Nicholas William Budgen (3 November 1937 – 26 October 1998), often called Nick Budgen, was a British Conservative Party politician.
+Nicholas William "Nick" Budgen (3 November 1937 – 26 October 1998) was a British Conservative Party politician.

 Early life and career

 Named after St Nicholas Church in Newport, Shropshire of which his grandfather was a priest, Budgen was baptised at Lichfield Cathedral by his grandfather, who had also baptised Enoch Powell, as well as marrying his parents.
 Thirty-seven years later Budgen would succeed Powell as the Conservative member of Parliament for Wolverhampton South West.

 Budgen was educated at St Edward's School in Oxford and Corpus Christi College, Cambridge.
 Budgen was raised by his grandfather after his father George had been killed during the Second World War at Tobruk on 16 June 1942, one of his uncles having been killed during the First World War and another during the Second World War at Burma in March 1945.

 As a member of Cambridge University Conservative Association, Peter Temple-Morris, a future Conservative MP, recalls that the first time Harold Macmillan used his famous quote "events, dear boy, events" was in response to a question Budgen had asked in a small group discussion.

 During his national service he rose to the rank of lieutenant in the North Staffordshire Regiment, before transferring to the Staffordshire Yeomanry in 1959.
 He became a barrister at Gray's Inn in 1962.
 Bugden was also a very keen amateur rider under National Hunt rules and in the spring of 1971, won two steeplechases (at Market Rasen and Stratford) on his mare Jocelin, who later became the dam of the very useful steeplechaser Brown Chamberlin.